BoxPistols/looc/README.md

 ## What is Looc?

-Looc is a tool that allows you to "sandbox" and view your React components in browser independently from other existing components.
-With Looc you can manipulate the component's props and see how it reacts to updates.
+Looc is a tool that allows you to quickly preview your React components in the browser independently from other existing components.
+With Looc you can manipulate the component's props and immediately see how it reacts to updates.
 This is very useful for testing components without having to rebuild the whole project on every single change.
-You can think of it as a fast Storybook for single components.
-Looc can prepare your component in almost **zero** time during to the way it builds your components.
+You can think of it as a fast alternative to Storybook with the [knobs addon](https://github.com/storybookjs/storybook/tree/master/addons/knobs) enabled automatically but for single components.
+Looc can prepare your component in almost **zero** time because it relies on native support for ESM modules in the browser, so there is no need to transpile and bundle external libraries.

 ## Requirements

-To be able to use Looc you need to make sure that:
+While you don't need to write _any_ additional code to use Looc, you need to make sure that:

 1. You use Typescript.
 It only works on `.tsx` files.
 To understand why see the _How it works_ section below.

 2. There is an **interface** inside the `.tsx` file that is named `xxxProps` where `xxx` is the name of your component.
 If your component is named `Card`, then you need an interface named `CardProps`.
+If your component does not have props, then you can skip this requirement.

 3. Your component is a default export.